-Are you confused between both Grammarly vs. Ginger and don’t know which one to choose?
-Well, in this article, I’ll make a full comparison between Grammarly vs. Ginger so that you can decide which one is better grammar checker for you and why.
+Are you confused between both Grammarly vs. Ginger software and don’t know which one to choose?

 - What is Grammarly?